-The Crisis Intervention Team (CIT) Program is a vital community initiative designed to enhance mental health and substance use disorder awareness among law enforcement and first responders.
-Through comprehensive education and training, such as our Mental Health Awareness Training (MHAT), the program equips officers with effective communication techniques, de-escalation strategies, and the necessary skills to handle individuals in behavioral health crises.
+The Crisis Intervention Team (CIT) Program is a vital community initiative designed to enhance signs and symptoms of the most prevalent diagnosis seen in the community, de-escalation techniques, resources, and first responder wellness.
+Through comprehensive education and training, such as our Mental Health Awareness Training (MHAT), the program equips officers and first responders with effective communication techniques, de-escalation strategies, and the necessary skills to support individuals in behavioral health crises.

 Our Mission